-The radiomodem is supplied by the DC current 13.8 V. The consumption in the quiet state is from 350 to 500 mA according to module used, the consumption at transmitting is up to 2 A. The modem can be set in the SLEEP mode when the consumption drops down to 2.5 mA.
+The radiomodem is supplied by the DC current 13.8 V. The consumption in the quiet state is from 350 to 500 mA according to module used, the consumption at transmitting is up to 2 A. (high-performance radio modems of type P - up to 5 A) The modem can be set in the SLEEP mode when the consumption drops down to 2.5 mA.
 The return in the active mode can be done by the signal inputting on the serial port or after a preset time.